VigneshKarthigeyan/express-crud-app/README.md

 ﻿# express-crud-app
-A simple CRUD app using ExpressJS.
+A simple CRUD app using ExpressJS with MongoDB.